drejcreative/NextJs-NextAuth-Prisma-MongoDB-authentication-starter-2023-24/README.md

    - Copy `.env.example` to `.env` and fill in your database URL and authentication provider details.

+5. Migrate scheme to DB `npx prisma db push` for MingoDB or `npx prisma migrate dev` for MySQL.

-5. Run the development server:
+6. Run the development server:

    ```bash
    npm run dev